Public Records & Services in Gadsden

 Frequently Asked Questions

 To register to vote in Gadsden, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Richland County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
-For local municipal elections in Gadsden, contact the Richland County Clerk's office for schedules and ballot information.
+For local county and state elections (Gadsden is an unincorporated community in Richland County and does not hold municipal elections), contact the Richland County Clerk's office for schedules and ballot information.

 Property records for Gadsden, South Carolina are maintained by the Richland County Assessor's Office and the Richland County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Richland County, including parcels in Gadsden.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Richland County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Richland County offices at the county courthouse.
 The Richland County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Gadsden, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Richland County Clerk's office issues marriage licenses and maintains marriage records for Richland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.